Birth (American Horror Story): Plot

 Tate cannot promise Vivien's baby to Nora, who Tate treats as his mother ever since she saved him from the Infantata and taught him how to make the ghosts leave him alone, for fear of revealing to Violet that he raped her mother, but Nora is resolved to take the child anyway.
 Ben picks up Vivien to take her from the ward to her flight to Florida, not understanding why Violet refuses to leave with him.
 The doctor tells Vivien and Ben that one of the twins is ready to be born imminently.

 In the house, Violet and Tate realize Chad and Patrick are planning to take the twins.
 Violet asks Constance for help, who confronts Chad and says he can have Ben's child, but her grandson is her own.
 Chad realizes that Tate fathered one of the twins.
 Constance and Violet enlist the help of Billie Dean, who teaches Violet a banishment spell.

 Violet tells Ben that she is dead and can't leave the house, and urges him to take Vivien away from the house and its ghosts before she gives birth, but Ben doesn't believe her.
-Meanwhile, Vivien goes into labor in the car and Constance appears, and takes her into the house.
+Meanwhile, Vivien goes into labor in the car and Constance appears and takes her into the house.
 The power goes out and ghosts destroy their car, forcing Ben and Vivien to have the babies there.
 Dr. Charles Montgomery handles the delivery.

-Violet recites the banishment spell, but realizes it doesn't work.
+Violet recites the banishment spell but realizes it doesn't work.
 Chad tells her that Tate killed him and Patrick and also raped Vivien.

 Vivien gives birth, with the first twin being stillborn, and Dr. Montgomery hands it to Nora.
 Constance takes the second twin to wash it.
 Vivien begins to postpartum hemorrhage due to the larger child.
 Violet appears and urges her to let go and join her in the afterlife.
 Ben, unaware of Violet's presence, urges Vivien to live.
 Vivien dies and Ben finds himself alone.

-Violet confronts Tate, revealing that she knows everything he has done and she forces him to remember the school massacre, and then asks why he raped her mother.
-Tate attempts to plead for her forgiveness, but Violet angrily banishes him by saying "Go away".
-As he leaves, Violet becomes devastated and heartbroken, but Vivien's ghost appears and comforts her daughter to calm her down.
+Violet confronts despondent Tate, revealing that she knows everything he has done and she forces him to remember the school massacre and then asks why he murdered Chad and Patrick and raped her mother, but doesn't answer rather than "I was different then.
+You changed me."
+Violet tells him she believes that she loves him, but she cannot forgive him.
+Feeling burdened and overwhelmed by guilt over his mistakes at what he did, Tate tearfully attempts to plead with Violet for forgiveness, only for Violet to lash out at him by saying "Go away".
+As he leaves, Violet becomes emotionally devastated and heartbroken, but Vivien's ghost appears and comforts her daughter to calm her down.